 - Qln Prestige 3 – These are VERY special speakers.
 Pure magic, but expensive at just under $10k.
 They do the audiophile tricks very well like 3D, disappearing, beautiful texture and layering, etc. With that said, these can not do the wall of sound that the Klipsch excel at from floor to ceiling.
 The Qln have a smaller sound, and while they are some of the best I have had under $40k, the Klipsch Cornwall IV is just as satisfying, if not more so.
 Hard to put into words, but after 300 hours these Cornwall IV’s opened up and blossomed.
 I may prefer them to the Qln now, which says a lot as these are $6000 retail where the Qln is $9500.
 Different presentations, but I love both.

 So here I am sitting in my listening seat now with the mighty Cornwall IV speakers playing.
 It’s a Monday, at 11:22 AM and I am loving what I am hearing.
 The volume on my Vinnie Rossi is at 13 and the sound is massive in scale, painting a large wall of sound but this time, rather than the details and sound being more mushed together as a whole as it was with the Cornwall III, now we get imaging, soundstage width and depth and height.
-While these are not top rated for imaging (the Heresy IV are better here in this regard in my room) they do image and present a rock solid center image with instruments placed in their correct places, though on a smaller stage, and not as surgically cut out as with a higher end “audiophile” speaker.
+YES!
+They do image and present a rock solid center image with instruments placed in their correct places, though on a smaller stage, and not as surgically cut out as with a higher end “audiophile” speaker.
 Even so, the music just flows like soft room temperature butter spreads on bread.
 Smooth, human and even at low volume, these can be delicate and still sound large with keeping the same big sound, even at low volume.
 These are low volume kings.

 The way they render music is so nice, and addicting.
 I feel that when I listen to a uber high end system that has the capability to have defined images in a 3D space, it takes away from the actual music.
 It’s almost as if HiFi is fake sounding, and speakers like the Klipsch here are more musical, presenting that music as a whole, with transparency yet punch and kick.
 I have to say I have listened to these Cornwall IV’s more than any other speaker in recent memory (as in, hours in a day spent with them…every day).
 They will never fatigue me in this room, with quality amplification.